ircam-cosima/cosima-basics/README.md

 # arg

-example application that feature the travel of graph of device using granular synthesis
+> granular synthesis running through a graph of devices.